KateK1/Project2/README.md

 The source doesn't have data about the country where artists are from and years of activity for each artist.

 Added data from Wikipedia
-* A year when the artist starts their career
+* A year when the artist started their career
-* A year when artist end career, if artist steels active - current year
+* A year when the artist ends their career if the artist steels active - current year
 * Country